• Home

 is a philanthropic leader whose professional career, volunteer efforts, and activism have been focused on women’s issues, human rights, and social change through philanthropy.
 She is co-author of the award-winning book Women & Philanthropy: Boldly Shaping a Better World, has written articles on women’s giving, and is active with national giving circle groups.
 She began her career working for an international human rights organization in Washington, DC, and has served as Director of the Baltimore Giving Project, Communications Director at the Association of Baltimore Area Grantmakers (now Maryland Philanthropy Network).

 She is active in the community and has served on numerous Boards of Directors including the Community Foundation of Howard County, Women’s Giving Circle of Howard County, Hope Works, Sobar, Our Maryland, and the Friends & Foundation of Howard County Library System, and is involved in gun violence prevention efforts.
 She also represents the WGC on the national Philanos Board of Directors and co-Chairs the Marketing & Communications Committee, and she's on the Steering Committee for the Global We Give Summit.
-She has a BA in Russian History from the University of Maryland and has lived in Howard County for over 30 years.
-She and her husband Howard have four children ranging in age from 30 – 16 and two young granddaughters.
+She has a BA in Russian History from the University of Maryland and has lived in Howard County for 35 years.
+She and her husband Howard have four children ranging in age from 33 – 18 and two young granddaughters.

 Picture